 Policies adopted by General Council and its Executive establish minimum annual salaries and reimbursements for ministry personnel who provide paid accountable leadership in pastoral charges, missions, and other ministries (referred to as "community of faith").
-Although minimum annual salaries are in place, consideration should be given to the minister's credentials (i.e., specialized skills, experience, and further education) and responsibilities (i.e., size and number of congregations, leadership, and supervision).
+Although minimum annual salaries are in place, consideration should be given to the minister's credentials (i.e., specialized skills, experience, and further education) and responsibilities (i.e., size and number of congregations, leadership, and supervision) as well as exceptional local economic considerations such as housing.

 In 2006 the General Council affirmed the principle of regionally based minimum comprehensive salaries reflecting local cost-of-living.
 This principle was implemented in 2015 with pastoral charges assigned to cost-of-living groups based on median home values.
 This was reviewed in 2018 and assignments adjusted in 2019, and was reviewed again in 2022, at which time the value of a basket of goods and services, as reported by federal government sources, replaced median home values as the determinant of the regional cost of living valuation.
 This was effective July 1, 2023.
+Assignments will again be reviewed in 2025 with any adjustments effective July 1, 2026.